 The Authority loaned \$550,620 to Franklin Housing Collaborative, Inc. (FHC) as evidenced by a Promissory Note issued to the Authority on January 31, 2019.
 The loan is comprised of defederalized funds from a loan that the Authority obtained from Franklin Synergy Bank and was provided in order for FHC to purchase four condo units at The Village at West Main Street.
 The loan is unsecured, bears interest at a rate of 0%, and is payable in 59 consecutive monthly principal payments of \$1,835.40 beginning on March 2, 2019, with one final balloon payment of \$442,331.40 due on February 2, 2024, the maturity date.
-As of December 31, 2021, the outstanding principal balance on this loan amounted to \$373,492 as FHC repaid \$136,749 of the loan principal balance during the current fiscal year upon sale of one of the condo units. \$22,025 of this outstanding balance is due and payable within the next 12 months and is thus classified as a current asset.
-The remaining \$351,467 is thus classified as a noncurrent asset.
+As of December 31, 2022, the outstanding principal balance on this loan amounted to \$349,632 as FHC repaid \$23,860 of the loan principal balance during the current fiscal year upon sale of one of the condo units.
+The \$349,632 is classified as a noncurrent asset as no amount is expected to be collected within the next 12 months.
 As this note receivable is between the primary government and FHC, a blended component unit of the Authority, this note receivable is eliminated in the consolidated financial statements.